aframevr/aframe/docs/primitives/a-curvedimage.md

 images arranged around the camera can be pleasing for legibility since each pixel sits at the same distance from the user.
 They can be a better choice than angled flat planes for complex layouts because they ensure a smooth surface rather than a series of awkward seams between planes.

-It is an entity that prescribes a double-sided open-ended cylinder with the [geometry component](../components/geometry.md) and rendering textures on the inside of the cylinder with the [material component](../components/material.md).
+Under the hood, a curved image is a double-sided open-ended cylinder with textures mapped to the inside of the cylinder.

 ## Example